rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/overview/index.rst

    :maxdepth: 2

    additional-resources
-   Pricing and terms of servie <pricing-service-level>
+   Pricing and terms of service <pricing-service-level>
+   api-service-updates